 These are the resources I depended on as essential especially when I began self-hosting my blog.
 I used WordPress.com when I initially began this blog since I was such a newbie, what drove me to switch to self-hosting was the huge difference WordPress plug ins can provide in providing web security, SEO, mail list building, social media growth and overall website speed.
-So, if you are serious about monetizing your blog in any way or maybe your blog functions as your online business card, these are what I consider foundational tools .
+So, if you are serious about monetizing your blog in any way, growing your traffic or maybe your blog functions as your online business card, these are what I consider foundational tools .

 Top Affiliate Network Resources:

-When you need high resolution and quality graphic resources these sites have great products at reasonable prices with often reasonably generous commercial use policies or products for small businesses.
+When you need high resolution and quality graphic resources, these sites have great products at reasonable prices with often reasonably generous commercial use policies or products for small businesses.
 Many graphic designers are now making design products available to “crafters” or small businesses, products that would normally be available solely to other designers or large businesses with in house graphic designers.

 PicMonkey – just a great and easy online photo editing tool